 - Personalised – local authorities have a legal duty to provide a personalised care and support plan for individuals or carers, if required.
 The Care Act (2014) also provides people with a legal entitlement to a personal budget which breaks down the cost of care and support, even if care is not being provided by the local authority, and this must be included in every plan.

 - Financial – in most cases, the local authority will not charge for providing support to carers.
 However, if there is a charge, the local authority must carry out a financial assessment to decide what the carer can afford to pay.
 If a carer has eligible needs but has assets above the financial threshold, then the local authority can charge for services.
 The personal budget will include the amount the carer will pay, if any, and the amount the local authority will pay.

-- Continuity – any adult who is receiving care and support moves home, they will continue to receive care on the day of their arrival in the new area.
-Ensuring that there should be no gap in care and support when people choose to move home.
+- Continuity – any adult receiving care and support who moves home will continue to receive care on the day of their arrival in the new area.
+This will ensure that there should be no gap in care and support when people choose to move home.
 This duty requires the new authority to meet any needs that were being met by the original local authority from the day that the person moves in the new area, this also applies to any carer moving with that person.
 The duty only remains until the new authority has reassessed and put in place care and support according to the new assessment.